Creamed Potatoes

 Ingredients Needed

 Butter – Use unsalted recipe for this.
-Substitute salted and leave out additional salt.
+Substitute salted butter but leave out additional salt.

 Milk – Whole milk makes it creamy or substitute you favorite milk.